Computational-Cognitive-Musicology-Lab/CapstoneKeyboardProject2020/README.md

   - [3 Finger Assisted Chord Input](#3-Finger-Assisted-Chord-Input)
   - [3 to 4 Finger Extended Assisted Chord Input](#3-to-4-Finger-Extended-Assisted-Chord-Input)

+### Introduction
+This is the thing that I wanted when I was a high schooler learning piano.
+Sure I could play single notes and I could tell you what they were, but chords?
+Nope.
+I didn't know enough music theory to just "make" them.
+I could tell what major and minor were, but every single major and minor chord looked different to me.
+Why were there so many keys?
+Why weren't all the major chords the same shape?

+This program is designed to help ease someone learning piano through that process.
+Learning chords is a pain.
+Learning to play three notes in time and changing your hand shapes to the beat is also a pain.
+Someone using this program would be able learn the chords to a song easily by starting with simplified chords and moving gradually up to full chords.
+My goal was for them to be able to play whatever song they wanted to learn the entire time.
+They can work on chord changes one finger at a time, instead of trying to do several at once.

+-LP

 ### Contributors
+#### Lyn Phan

+- Email: phan@gatech.edu
+- Status: Current 4th Year B.S.
+Music Technology @ Georgia Institute of Technology (as of Spring 2020)
+- Hobbies: fixing motorcycles, repairing computers, playing video games
+- Background: information technology, web development, indie game sound

 #### Alex Crellin

 - Email: acrellin1195@gmail.com
 - Status: Current 5th Year B.S.
 Music Technology @ Georgia Institute of Technology
 - Hobbies: hiking, drumming, playing video games

-#### Lyn Phan

-- Email: phan@gatech.edu
-- Status: Current 4th Year B.S.
-Music Technology @ Georgia Institute of Technology
-- Hobbies: fixing motorcycles, repairing computers, playing video games
-- Background: information technology, web development, indie game sound

 ### Suggested Use Scenario

-placeholder
+A suggested use scenario of this program is to use it as an assistive tool for learning to finger the chords of a song.
+This use case expects a user to already be able to play single notes and identify notes on a piano keyboard.
+The user is also expected to know the basics about major and minor chords, though not necessarily be able to form them.

+A typical web search for the chords of a song will provide lyrics and associated chords.
+The user can use the chord progression to play along as they sing or with the original song.

+The levels allow the user to play the chords of the song at an increasing complexity each time.
+This allows the user to first focusing on playing the root of each chord, then the root and third, and finally all three notes.
+After that they can play on the fourth level which allows for even more variations on chord qualities.

 ### Diagram Notes